mbzuai-oryx/Video-ChatGPT/index.md

 | Consistency                |      2.24      |       2.15        |      1.79      |       **2.37**        |

 &nbsp;

-We generate task-specific question-answers by querying the GPT-3.5-Turbo model using the human-generated detailed video descriptions.
-The generated question-answer pairs are available for download [here](https://mbzuaiac-my.sharepoint.com/:f:/g/personal/hanoona_bangalath_mbzuai_ac_ae/EoS-mdm-KchDqCVbGv8v-9IB_ZZNXtcYAHtyvI06PqbF_A?e=1sNbaa).

 Follow the steps below to perform the quantitative benchmarking: